mars0i/masonclj/README.md

 that smooth a few rough edges to using [MASON](https://cs.gmu.edu/~eclab/projects/mason) in [Clojure](https://clojure.org).
-The rough edges are due to reasonable design choices by the Clojure and MASON architects; masonclj makes available workarounds easier to use.
+The rough edges are due to reasonable design choices by Clojure and MASON architects; masonclj makes available workarounds easier to use.

 ## What is in masonclj and how does one use it?